 Dane Pineau made his NBL debut with the Sydney Kings at 23 years of age.
 He went scoreless in his first NBL game.

-Pineau signed with the Sydney Kings straight out of college as a backup to Boomers legend Andrew Bogut.
-He would play in 24 games as a rookie, averaging 2.9 points, 2.7 rebounds, and 0.6 assists. and winning the clubs Best Defensive Player award in 2018.
+Dane Pineau signed with the Sydney Kings straight out of college, taking on a backup role to Boomers legend Andrew Bogut.
+During his rookie season, he played in 24 games, averaging 2.9 points, 2.7 rebounds, and 0.6 assists, while winning the club’s Best Defensive Player award in 2018.

 2018/19

-The Kings were the first team to take advantage of the NBL’s newly established Next Stars program, signing highly touted prospect Brian Bowen, a McDonald’s All-American who opted to play in the NBL to develop his skills for the NBA Draft.
-Other key additions included Jerome Randle, who re-signed with the team after a strong previous season, Daniel Kickert (via Brisbane), David Wear (via Spain), Deng Deng (via Big V – McKinnon), Kyle Adnam (via Melbourne), and Tom Wilson (via Melbourne).
+The Kings also became the first team to utilize the NBL’s newly created Next Stars program, signing highly touted prospect Brian Bowen, a McDonald’s All-American, who opted to play in the NBL to prepare for the NBA Draft.
+Key signings included Jerome Randle, who rejoined the team after a strong previous season, and other notable additions like Daniel Kickert (via Brisbane), David Wear (via Spain), Deng Deng (via Big V – McKinnon), Kyle Adnam (via Melbourne), and Tom Wilson (via Melbourne).

-The Kings also participated in the NBLxNBA series, where they faced the Los Angeles Clippers in a preseason game in Hawaii on September 30, 2018.
-Brad Newley (8 points), Kevin Lisch (16 points, 9 rebounds, and 6 assists), and Jerome Randle (25 points) led the Kings in scoring.
-Despite these efforts, the Kings ultimately fell short, losing (110-91) to the Clippers.
-The game was competitive, with the Kings narrowing the margin to within one point on two occasions, but they struggled to match the Clippers’ NBA-level speed and size.
+The Kings participated in the NBLxNBA series, facing the Los Angeles Clippers in a preseason game in Hawaii on September 30, 2018.
+In that game, Brad Newley (8 points), Kevin Lisch (16 points, 9 rebounds, and 6 assists), and Jerome Randle (25 points) led the scoring for the Kings.
+Despite a spirited effort, Sydney fell short, losing to the Clippers (110-91).
+The Kings kept the game competitive, coming within one point twice, but ultimately struggled to match the Clippers’ NBA-level speed and size.

-Dane Pineau (0.6 points, 1.7 rebounds, and 0.3 assists) saw his role significantly reduced during his second season with the Kings.
-After impressing during his rookie year, the addition of high-profile players and the overall improvement of Sydney’s roster resulted in fewer opportunities and reduced minutes for Pineau.
-Although his impact was primarily felt in practices and limited game appearances, Pineau remained a reliable energy player off the bench when called upon.
+Dane Pineau (0.6 points, 1.7 rebounds, and 0.3 assists) saw his minutes significantly reduced this season.
+Despite a promising rookie campaign, the influx of talent and the improved roster depth resulted in fewer opportunities for Pineau.
+While his contributions were mainly felt in practices and in limited game appearances, Pineau remained an energetic presence off the bench.

-Midway through the season, the Kings added Ray Turner (1.7 points, 0.7 rebounds) from Bendigo in the state league to provide additional depth, particularly in covering for injuries to Bogut.
+Mid-season, the Kings brought in Ray Turner (1.7 points, 0.7 rebounds) from Bendigo in the state league to provide additional depth and cover for injuries to Bogut.

 In the playoffs, Sydney faced Melbourne United in the semifinals.
-Pineau’s role remained minimal during the postseason, reflecting his reduced role throughout the season.
-In Game 1 (95-73), Melbourne’s depth proved too much for the Kings, and in Game 2 (90-76), Sydney’s playoff run ended despite strong performances from the core group.
+Pineau’s role was limited during the postseason, consistent with his minimal minutes during the season.
+In Game 1 (95-73), Melbourne’s depth proved too much for the Kings, and in Game 2 (90-76), Sydney’s season ended despite strong performances from the core players.

 SOUTH EAST MELBOURNE PHOENIX